Redbaron13/Webscraper/README.md

-# Web Scraper and Archiver for NJ Courts Website
+ff# Web Scraper and Archiver for NJ Courts Website

 This script is designed to scrape specified pages from the New Jersey courts website (njcourts.gov) and other target URLs.
 It runs multiple times a day (configurable), storing a full HTML copy of each page.
 This allows for historical tracking of website content, which is particularly useful as sites update frequently and may not offer a public API for accessing historical data.